 Guidelines to request an exception

-The use of alcoholic beverages is prohibited on property and buildings owned by UT Austin unless an exception has been requested from and approved by the appropriate delegate(s) PRIOR to the event.
+The use of alcoholic beverages is prohibited on property and in buildings owned or controlled by The University of Texas System or UT Austin unless an exception has been requested from and approved by the appropriate delegate(s) PRIOR to the event.
 To be approved, the event must be sponsored by the university.
 An event is sponsored if a budgeted office, department, or division, of the university is responsible for organizing the event, inviting attendees, and paying expenses related to the event, except when an outside entity pays for the food and beverages at the event.
 Meetings or events organized and presented by registered faculty, staff, or student organizations are not events sponsored by the university.
 See UT System Regents' Rules and Regulations, Rule 80102.

 Regent's Rule 80102 does not apply to events located at non-UT Austin facilities (refer instead to HBP 9.1.1.F) or to facilities licensed under state law for the sale and service of alcoholic beverages.
 Such UT Austin licensed facilities include:

 |Frank Erwin Center||AT&T Executive Education & Conference Center||Darrell K Royal Texas Memorial Stadium|

 |UFCU Disch-Falk Field||Tailgating Areas: PTS Regulated RV Lots and Tailgate Guys Locations||O's Campus Cafe (ACES/POB Room 2.222)|

 |Etter-Harbin Alumni Center (Ex-Student's Association)||Commons Learning Center Café (Pickle Research Campus, Building 137 S)||Lady Bird Johnson Wildflower Center|

 TABC Requirements and UT Austin Recommendations